misterpokeylope/jekyll-blog/_posts/2013-11-21-offlineimap-notifications.markdown

 ---
 layout: post
-title: "OfflineIMAP Notifications"
+title: "Simple OfflineIMAP Notifications with libnotify"
 date: 2013-11-21
 categories: posts
 ---

-Before we begin, I will assume that anyone reading this already has a working OfflineIMAP setup.
-OfflineIMAP is not a hard requirement though.
-Any mail sync software that uses the Maildir format should work with little to no changes.

-If you by chance do not have such a setup yet, and are interested, go ahead and check out [this blog post][offlineimapblog] or the Arch Wiki's articles on [OfflineIMAP][offlineimap] and [Mutt][mutt], but ignore instructions for setting up a cron job, as that is mainly what I am covering in this post.

-Mutt in combination with OfflineIMAP and Msmtp is easily the best mail setup I've used, but because of it's simplicity, it's missing one thing that I like to have: visual notifications for new mail.
+Mutt in combination with OfflineIMAP and Msmtp is easily the least sucky mail setup I've used, but because of it's simplicity, it's missing one thing that I like to have: visual notifications for new mail.
 In my [bspwm][bspwm] and [dwm][dwm] setups, I like to keep mutt running in a terminal window, in a dedicated workspace or tag respectively.
 Short of obsessively switching back and forth to the mutt terminal, I don't have a clean and efficient way to know immediately when I revieve a new email.

-So I figured a good solution  was create a bash script to check my maildirs after each time OfflineIMAP runs.
+I found some scripts that can accomplish this on the Arch Linux forums, but they were more complex than what I wanted.
+Instead I wrote a short bash script to run OfflineIMAP and display the number of new emails, if any.
 With some googling and some help from the fine people over on the Arch Linux forums, I got this working with few issues. [[1]](#aside)

-Now lets get started!
+The entire process was fairly straightforward, so here's a little how-to:

-Make sure that you have your OS' version of `libnotify` installed before you begin.
-You will need a notification daemon for `notify-send` to communicate with.
+Make sure to have your OS' version of `libnotify` installed before you begin, and a notification daemon for `notify-send` to communicate with.
 I personally use [dunst][dunst] because it's lightweight and simple to setup, but there are [many other choices][notify] that also work.

-We can now put the following in a file called `offlineimap-notify.sh`:
+We can put the following in a file called `offlineimap-notify.sh`:

 ```bash
 #!/usr/bin/bash